 To be registered as a charity, your organisation must have a charitable purpose or purposes.

-Your organisation’s ‘purpose’ is what your organisation has been set up to achieve.
-Some people also refer to this as your organisation's mission.
+Your organisation’s purpose is what it has been set up to achieve.
+Some people also refer to this as their organisation's mission.

 How we decide if your purposes are charitable

-- your organisation’s governing documents (for example, its constitution, rules or deed) – these usually set out its purpose or ‘objects’
+- your organisation’s governing document (for example, its constitution, rules or deed) – these usually set out its purpose or ‘objects’

 - other types of evidence, such as your organisation's activities, annual reports, financial statements and corporate documents.